Baby Loss Awareness Week 2021

 - Aching Arms: if you have suffered a loss during pregnancy, birth or infancy recently or longer ago and would like to talk to someone about it.

-- Children of Jannah: this organisations helps bereaved parents who are of Muslim faith and who haves experienced baby loss and are looking for support.
+- Children of Jannah: this organisation helps bereaved parents who are of the Muslim faith and who have experienced baby loss and are looking for support.

 If you are pregnant and seeking advice on a safe and healthy pregnancy:

 - Tommy’s: if you want to learn more about safer pregnancy and ongoing research about how pregnancy complications and loss can be prevented.

 - Safer Pregnancy: clear, evidence-based advice on safe pregnancies